ubcbraincircuits/whitepaper/source/data_storage/index.rst

 Data Archival
 =============
-Research data that does not change or is not accessed often (< 1 times a month) should be archived for preservation to reduce storage costs and effectively manage live storage resources.
-Archival and long-term availability of research data is also a requirement of most research grants.
+Research data that does not change or is not accessed often (< 1 time a month) should be archived for preservation to reduce storage costs and effectively manage live storage resources.
+Archival and long-term availability of research data is also a requirement of some journals and research grants.

 There are solutions available that are designed for archival, with common characteristics including low storage costs, high retrieval times, and high retrieval costs.